JasonShin/sqlx-ts/README.md

 ### sqlx-ts is not an ORM!

 sqlx-ts supports **compile-time checked queries** and **generated types against SQLs**.
 It does not, however, do this by providing DSL (domain-specific language) for building queries.
-Instead, it provides macros that take regular SQL as input and ensure that it is valid against the target database.
+Instead, it provides a macro (almost) that take regular SQL as input and ensures that it is valid against the target database.
 The way it works is that sqlx-ts connects to your local or development database at compile-time and have database itself to verify the queries, also generate types based on information_schema.
 This can have many benefits that typical ORMs cannot provide
 - Since sqlx-ts simply sends the queries back to the DB, almost any SQL syntax can be used in sqlx-ts (including things added by database extensions)
 - You can easily optimize the queries as the SQLs are not built using a query-builder or an ORM interface
 - The generated types work well with almost any database driver or even ORMs if they have good typescript support (that allows you to override input and output types)